Parkman328/aws_immersion/content/redshift-run-task.md

 * Defined access and authentication into a source and a target database
 * Defined the source tables you want to create and keep in sync on the target
 * Configured the MySQL to Postgres task
+* Configured a transformation that added a new column to the Player table
 * Captured  initial data from the source without while maintaining business continuity (DML activity was going on in the background to simulate users working on the source database)
 * Automatically created the target tables